-Thomastown historically known as Grennan is a town in County Kilkenny and this is where the ruins of a medieval fortified Grennan Castle is located.
+Thomastown historically known as Grennan is a town in County Kilkenny.
+This is where the ruins of a medieval fortified Grennan Castle are located.

-I stopped to see this Castle because it is like Carlow Castle date between 1207 and 1213 the very first of its kind in Ireland.
-Grennan Castle dates from around 1210.
+So, I stopped to see this castle, because it is like Carlow Castle dated between 1207 and 1213.
+So, the very first of its kind in Ireland.
+It dates from around 1210.

-The Grennan Castle, an oblong-shaped castle, dates from the 13th century and was erected by Thomas FitzAnthony.
-In 1650 the town was attacked by Oliver Cromwell.
-Grennan Castle was laid siege to by Cromwell’s army and after two days the defending forces surrendered.
+So, the Grennan Castle, an oblong-shaped castle, dates from the 13th century and was erected by Thomas FitzAnthony.
+Then, in 1650 the town was attacked by Oliver Cromwell, and the castle was laid siege to by Cromwell’s army.
+After two days the defending forces surrendered.

-The twenty metre long rectangular castle stands on the west bank of the River Nore.
-The ruin was in relatively good condition up until the early 19th century, since then the courtyard walls and outer buildings have been destroyed.
+The twenty-meter-long rectangular castle stands on the west bank of the River Nore.
+The ruin was in relatively good condition up until the early 19th century.
+Since then the courtyard walls and outer buildings have been destroyed.

-There is a fine road bridge which you cross on the road to Inistioge from the lay-by from which you can view Grennan Castle.
+There is a fine road bridge which you cross on the road to Inistioge.
+From the lay-by from which you can see Grennan Castle.